billythedummy/simpledex/README.md

 Matchers can front run by placing their own order and claim the spread if they see that the highest bid is higher than the lowest ask.
 - have i reinvented the mempool dark forest?
 - 50% excess sharing maybe discourages this?
-- is this just a form of arbitrage?
+- is this just a form of acceptable arbitrage?

+Traders can front run other traders by offering a slightly higher `taker_fee_bps`.

 ### Revival attacks on closed offer accounts or holding accounts by griefing matchers

 Options:
 - ignore.
-Takes around 2000 SOL to completely block a pubkey from a market by revival attacking all possible offer and holding accounts for a token pair.
+Takes around 2000 SOL to completely block a pubkey from a market by revival attacking all possible 65536 offer and holding accounts for a token pair.
 - check that only other match instructions can follow a match instruction in a transaction.
 - handle zeroed out accounts.
 Only works for offer accounts because spl token initializeAccount is permissionless.